U.S. voters are casting ballots in a handful of key elections Tuesday.

-In the year after a presidential election in the U.S., there are not as many elections across the country.
-But two states in the eastern part of the country --- New Jersey and Virginia --- are electing governors.
-Numerous large cities, including New York, Atlanta, Boston, Houston and Miami, are electing mayors.
+The eastern states of New Jersey and Virginia are electing governors, while large and influential cities, including New York, Atlanta, Boston, Detroit, Houston and Miami, are electing mayors.

-Political analysts in the U.S. are looking for clues from Tuesday's results about congressional elections across the country one year from now, when all 435 members of the House of Representatives face voters and a third of the 100-member Senate does as well.
+U.S. political analysts are looking for clues from Tuesday's results to help predict the outcome of next year's congressional elections, when all 435 members of the House of Representatives and one third of the nation's 100 senators face voters.

-In New Jersey, a state that borders New York City, incumbent Governor Chris Christie, a Republican, is expected to cruise to re-election.
-He has emphasized his appeal across political lines to independents and Democrats, possibly with en eye to running for president in 2016.
+In New Jersey, a majority-Democrat state, incumbent Republican Governor Chris Christie is expected to easily win to re-election (against Democrat Barbara Buono).
+He has emphasized his appeal across political lines to both Independents and Democrats and is widely believed to be planning a run for president in 2016.

 Meanwhile in Virginia, surveys show Attorney General Ken Cuccinelli, a staunch Republican conservative and opponent of President Obama's health care law, fighting an uphill battle for the governor's seat against former national Democratic Party leader Terry McAuliffe.